For love of characters

 And what a bunch of characters they are.
 Mainly from the humble fringes of British and Irish society—farmers, beggars, prostitutes, lonely seniors, store clerks, runaways, con artists—but also priests, country gentry, police officers and landlords.
 His tales just about burst at the seams with personalities who seem ordinary at first but develop into fascinating, even perverse, characters with dreams or fears that are too large to be contained in their straitened situations.

 A common theme for Trevor is his characters' acceptance or rejection of the abandonment of their hopes.
-Another is the small victories they win that can turn out to be more meaningful than their original impulses.
+Another is their small victories can turn out to be more meaningful than their original impulses.

 But lest I give the impression his works are all rather dull character studies that are morally good for you to read, please note Trevor is also a brilliant plotter.
 His stories turn on ordinary characters involved in extraordinary situations.
 Once you are lulled by his gentle prose, the narratives can twist to catch you by surprise.